Dante383/sicario/README.md

 # Sicario

+**07.12.2020: Warning: this README is cringe as fuck, proceed with caution**

 Sicario is a C&C server written in Python, with clients in... okay, there are not many clients currently written.
 Huge TODO.
 Anyway, it's main purpose it to manage ~your~ (okay i can't control how you will use it okay) devices with clients installed.
 Currently it supports only shell commands executions, but it's WIP.
 Stay tuned or contribute